dvb2017/real-estate-prices/README.md

 After analyzing	the data and creating a model, I was able to answer each of the three questions.

-> What is the most cost-effective location in King County?
+> What is the most cost-effective ZIP code in King County?

 According to the model, the most cost-effective location is the 98023 ZIP code.
 This ZIP code had the lowest cost associated with its geographic location, and is predicted to be $141602 less expensive than the baseline model.
 This is where I would recommend purchasing a home for a buyer trying to minimize costs.